Interfaces and Networks

 • Down.
 Network interface cannot transmit or receive data.

 • Collect Discards.
-Specifies whether or not SL1 will collect data about interface discards.
+Specifies whether or not Skylar One will collect data about interface discards.
 Discards occur when an interface receives more traffic than it can handle.
 Discards can also occur when an interface has been specifically configured to discard.
 For example, a network administrator might configure a router's interface to discard packets from an unauthorized IP address.

 NOTE: Rollovers and Rollover Alerts apply only to 32-bit counters and not to 64-bit counters.